 Requires a logging change.

-To Use the Client IP address from the X-Forwarded-For Header
+Using the Client IP Address from the X-Forwarded-For Header

 - Logging Actual Client IP Address on the Apache Server

 - Logging Actual Client IP Address In the IIS 7 and IIS 7.5 Server